tonytvo/blog-generator/content/blog/how-to-win-friends-influence-people-summary/index.md

   - Instead of defaulting to hollow, truncated greetings such as “Hey” or “Hi,” default to a greeting that uses the person’s name.

 - **Listen Longer**
   - Listening’s power, like that of smiling, is strong.
-When you listen well you not only make an instant impression, you also build a solid bridge for lasting connection.
-Who can resist being around a person who suspends his thoughts in order to value yours?
+When you listen well, you make an instant impression and build a solid bridge for a lasting connection.
+Who can resist being around someone who suspends his thoughts to value yours?

 - **Discuss What Matters to Them**
-  - When it comes to mattering to others, you must discuss what matters to them.
+  - When it comes to others, you must discuss what matters to them.
   - You are ultimately building a community when you initiate interactions with what matters to others.
   - Businesses call it a customer retention strategy, but it is best thought of as a lively, meaningful dialogue among a community of friends.